TranslucentTB/TranslucentTB.github.io/tips.md

 ## Tips and tricks for a better looking taskbar

+Background from the recordings are [from TylerCreatesWorlds on DeviantArt](https://www.deviantart.com/tylercreatesworlds/art/The-Ghost-Nebula-301172187).

 ### Aero Peek Button

 TranslucentTB has an option to hide it, resulting in a better appearance when on the desktop.
 It also offers a dynamic option, which allows to hide it only when there is no maximised window.